FAQ

 Is the stipend payout lump sum at the end, or done in increments?

 Are you considering incoming sophomores?
-Someone for example that has had a trig-based physics class, as well as calculus, but not calc based physics.
+Someone for example that has had a trig-based physics class, as well as calculus, but not calculus-based physics.

 Yes, we will consider you.
 The amount of math/physics background required varies strongly from project to project.
 Some of the more hands-on projects could potentially be just fine for someone in your situation.